-Discussion Rubric - All Criteria Listed Have Equal Importance been followed.
-Course concepts are used correctly and in relevant situations. explanations may be brief.
-Course concepts may mentioned. ignored.
-Course concepts may be applied incorrectly, or without attention to the context.
-Originality Adds significant, new, and substantiated ideas to the discussion and demonstrates that posts from others have been reviewed prior to posting.
+Criteria Superior work Satisfactory Work Needs Improvement Completeness All questions posed in the assignment are fully answered and justified.
+All directions have been followed.
+Course concepts assignment are fully answered but some Some of the assigned questions are skipped or ignored.
+Course are used correctly and in relevant situations.
+Course concepts may mentioned. concepts may be applied incorrectly, or without attention to the context.
+Originality Adds significant, new , and substantiated ideas to the discussion and demonstrates that posts from others have been reviewed prior to posting.
 Original ideas can include new managerial tactics, new examples, alternative viewpoints (from others involved in the scenario), research of expert opinion, and connections to personal experience.
 Adds a new idea to the chosen discussion topic and demonstrates that posts from others have been been reviewed.
 An original idea can include any of the following: new managerial tactics, new examples, alternative viewpoints (from others involved in the scenario), research of expert opinion, and connections to personal experience.
 Enhances or paraphrases an idea that has already been mentioned in the discussion forum.
 Timeliness Posts fully in the discussion by the deadline.
 Posts up to a week after the deadline.
 Note that students posting late will not be given a choice of discussions.
 Posts more than a week late.
 Note that students posting late will not be given a choice of discussions.
 Professionalism Writing is professional, clear and easy to read, with proper grammar and punctuation.
 Posts are generally clear but may contain occasional grammatical errors or typos.
 Posts are difficult to understand due to grammatical & stylistic problems.